When and Why You Need an Elevation Certificate | GA Land Surveyor

 An Elevation Certificate is not just a document—it’s an investment in your property’s safety and financial security.
 By obtaining an EC, you can:

-If you’re considering property in a flood-prone area, consult a qualified land surveyor to obtain an Elevation Certificate.
+If you’re considering property in a flood-prone area, consult a qualified Georgia land surveyor to obtain an EC.
 Their expertise will ensure you get accurate, actionable information, empowering you to make confident decisions.